Chin Augmentation Columbus

 Why choose the Columbus Institute of Plastic Surgery for your Chin Augmentation Procedure?

-At the Columbus Institute of Plastic Surgery, Dr Centeno & Dr Shah specialize in all aspects of facial cosmetic surgery.
+At the Columbus Institute of Plastic Surgery, Dr Shah specializes in all aspects of facial cosmetic surgery.
 One of their areas of expertise is the management of a weak or under-developed chin.
-They are experts in the full spectrum of available treatments including injectable fillers, fat transfer, chin implants and jaw surgery.
+He is an experts in the full spectrum of available treatments including injectable fillers, fat transfer, chin implants and jaw surgery.
 Contact us for additional information about Chin Augmentation options!

 What are my treatment options if I have a weak chin?

 Are you bothered by a weak chin?
 Patients often notice issues related the projection of their chin and neck in photographs of their profile.
 This view can be very disconcerting to patients prompting them to seek treatment.
 While jaw procedures have been available for some time, technically less demanding procedures have surpassed them in popularity.
 Jaw surgery is done under general anesthesia, while newer procedures are usually done under local anesthesia.
 These less invasive procedures have grown due to easier patient recovery, lower risk and reasonable cost.